 Although the OSI model is not directly implemented in most modern networks, it remains an essential conceptual guide for understanding and troubleshooting network protocols.

-• Conclusion
+- Conclusion

-• By breaking down communication into seven structured layers, it facilitates troubleshooting, enhances security, and ensures seamless data transfer between devices.
+The OSI model is an essential framework for understanding how networks function. - By breaking down communication into seven structured layers, it facilitates troubleshooting, enhances security, and ensures seamless data transfer between devices.
 Whether you are a networking professional, an IT student, or simply curious about how the internet works, understanding the OSI model is a fundamental step in mastering computer networks.
 A solid grasp of these layers allows better network management, troubleshooting, and optimization of network resources.